 Day 1: Leaving My Comfort Zone – Upside Down and Underwater

-The Apostle Islands are WI’s only destination with its own base camp, sitting on 40 acres of pristine northern Wisconsin wilderness, a short walk from Little Sand Bay Beach on Lake Superior’s southern shore.
-The base camp can accommodate up to 90 people, and in addition to family camping, a variety of other themed trips are run out of the base camp.
+The Apostle Islands are Wilderness Inquiry’s only destination with its own base camp, sitting on 40 acres of pristine northern Wisconsin wilderness, a short walk from Little Sand Bay Beach on Lake Superior’s southern shore.
+The Apostle Islands base camp can accommodate up to 90 people, and in addition to family camping, a variety of other themed trips are run out of the base camp.
 Interests – including cooking, yoga, and micro-brewed beer – are fused with kayaking and family camping.

-The family adventure campsite was wooded, and each of our four-person tents was set up on platforms at the time of our arrival.
+The Apostle Islands camping site was wooded, and each of our four-person tents was set up on platforms at the time of our arrival.
 My husband, John; youngest son, Ryan; and I were greeted at the entrance by a camp host with a large cart.
 Then we simply wheeled up to the site, dropped off our backpacks, laid out our sleeping bags, and campsite preparations were complete.

 | Related: Family Adventure in Door County, Wisconsin |